About Middle States Association of Colleges and Schools

 - The third objective is not academically driven, rather it targets our ongoing efforts to raise funds necessary for continued building renovations.

-All survey results and action plans have been compiled in a document that was submitted to the Middle States team for review.
+All survey results and action plans were compiled in a document that was submitted to the Middle States team for review.
 This same document is available by clicking the button below.
-Once reaccredited, we will continue to develop action plans annually, with a mid-cycle review to take place in 2026.
-Questions regarding the process or visit may be directed to Kathy Hand, Director of Studies, at firstname.lastname@example.org.
+We will continue to develop action plans annually, with a mid-cycle review to take place in 2026.
+Questions regarding the process or visit may be directed to Kathy Hand, Director of Studies, at email@example.com.

 As part of York Catholic’s re-accreditation cycle, a visiting team from the Middle States Association Commission on Elementary and Secondary Schools spent three days at York Catholic in March.
 A Middle States visit is much like an audit, and the team spent time reviewing data and evidence collected in regard to building finance, facilities, health and safety, personnel, educational programming, student services, and student life.